top of page

 "Understanding Autism and the Need for Support"

-Sometimes it is difficult to understand why they are upset but as their parent, caregiver, or provider it is our job to learn their needs.
+Sometimes it is difficult to understand why they are upset, but as their parent, caregiver, or provider, it is our job to learn their needs.

-Sometimes it is difficult to understand why they are upset but as their parent, caregiver, or provider it is our job to learn their needs.
+Sometimes it is difficult to understand why they are upset, but as their parent, caregiver, or provider, it is our job to learn their needs.

 The Suggs Foundation is dedicated to assisting families and individuals affected by autism by offering a range of resources designed to empower and uplift.
 The foundation’s mission focuses on bridging the gap between the needs of those on the spectrum and the tools required to thrive.
 By providing educational workshops, references to specialized therapies such as speech, occupational, and behavioral therapy, and financial assistance for critical services, The Suggs Foundation ensures that no family has to face this journey alone.